microsoft/vscode-docs/docs/languages/overview.md

 ### Can I contribute my own language service?

 Yes you can!
-Check out the [example language server](/docs/extensions/example-language-server.md) in the [VS Code Extension Authoring](/docs/extensions/overview.md) documentation.
+Check out the [example language server](/api/language-extensions/language-server-extension-guide.md) in the [VS Code Extension API](/api) documentation.

 ### What if I don't want to create a full language service, can I reuse existing TextMate bundles?

 Yes, you can also add support for your favorite language through TextMate colorizers.
-See [Themes, Snippets, and Colorizers](/docs/extensions/themes-snippets-colorizers.md) topic in the Extension Authoring section to learn how to integrate TextMate `.tmLanguage` syntax files into VS Code.
+See the[Syntax Highlight Guide](/api/language-extensions/syntax-highlight-guide.md) in the Extension API section to learn how to integrate TextMate `.tmLanguage` syntax files into VS Code.

 ### Can I map additional file extensions to a language?